YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 </details>

-Let's now clarify all of this with an illustration: On the following figure, we represented some examples of $p_i(E_i)$ computed using all the formula we just derived (and assuming that each microstate $i$ is associated with a different energy $E_i$).
+Let's now clarify all of this with an illustration: on the following figure, we represented some examples of $p_i(E_i)$ computed using all the formula we just derived (and assuming that each microstate $i$ is associated with a different energy $E_i$).

 ![image](../images/canonical_boltzmann_beta_derived.png){: width="80%"}